BrittaRude/BrittaRude.github.io/inputs_about/_posts/2020-10-24-britta-rude-research.md

 - Britta Rude & Bennet Niederhöfer & Fabio Ferrara, 2021. "[Deforestation and Migration](https://ideas.repec.org/a/ces/ifofor/v22y2021i01p49-57.html)," CESifo Forum, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, vol. 22(01), pages 49-57, January.

-- Britta Rude, 2021. "[The effects of Covid-19: Applying a gender and migration lens to the employment structure in Germany], ifo Schnelldienst, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, vol. 74(01), pages 49-52, January.
+- Britta Rude, 2021. "[The effects of Covid-19: Applying a gender and migration lens to the employment structure in Germany](https://ideas.repec.org/a/ces/ifosdt/v74y2021i01p49-52.html), ifo Schnelldienst, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, vol. 74(01), pages 49-52, January.

 - Britta Rude, 2020. "[Refugee Children and COVID-19.
 How do we protect Germany's most vulnerable?](https://www.ifo.de/publikationen/2020/aufsatz-zeitschrift/gefluechtete-kinder-und-covid-19-corona-als-brennglas), ifo Schnelldienst, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, 73.12 (2020): 46-57.